Prison Fellowship

 CONFUSING EMOTIONS

-Children are afraid of being abandoned, of never seeing their incarcerated parent again, and of being taken away from their caregiver.
+The child may be afraid of being abandoned, of never seeing their incarcerated parent again, and of being taken away from their remaining parent or guardian.
 This fear can even translate to unfounded fears of specific people, places, animals, or activities.

 • WORRY

 Concerns about the well-being of the incarcerated parent are common, even if the relationship is troubled.
-Children also worry that their caregivers will not be able to take care of them or that there will not be enough food or money.
+Children also worry that their current parent or guardian will not be able to take care of them or that there will not be enough food or money.

 • CONFUSION

-Often children are not told the truth about their incarcerated parent's whereabouts.
-This leads to questions that children are afraid to ask.
-They become confused about what is true and what is not.
+Sometimes a child is not told the truth about their incarcerated parent’s situation.
+This leads to questions that the child is afraid to ask.
+The child can become confused about what is true and what is not.

 • SADNESS

-There's just so much loss for the child to deal with.
-Loss of the parent is usually the worst.
-But there are other losses, such as not having their parent with them on holidays or perhaps having to go live with another relative or having to change schools.
+The child may experience many different types of loss when a parent is incarcerated.
+Loss of the parent is usually the most painful.
+Other losses may include not having their parent with them on holidays, having to go live with another relative, or having to change schools.
 Each new loss resurrects feelings of previous losses.

 • GUILT

-For some reason, children often feel responsible for their parents' behavior.
-They wish they had tried harder to stop Mom's or Dad's drug use.
+A child will often internalize feelings of responsibility for their incarcerated parent’s behavior.
+This can manifest in different ways, including wishing they had tried harder to stop Mom’s or Dad’s drug use.
 Or they blame themselves for not getting better grades or helping around the house.

 • ISOLATION

-A conspiracy of silence is often expected of children in families of prisoners.
-Social stigma keeps children from talking about their situation.
-Well-intentioned caregivers may attempt to protect the children by avoiding conversations about the parent.
-This can leave the children feeling very alone.
+A child with a parent in prison often has difficulty expressing their feelings about the situation.
+Social stigma can keep a child from talking about their experiences.
+A well-intentioned parent or guardians may attempt to protect the child by avoiding conversations about the incarcerated parent.
+This can leave the child feeling very alone.

 • EMBARRASSMENT

-Children with parents in jail or prison feel stigmatized, even when they know many people that have family members who are incarcerated.
-Imagine the shame and embarrassment of seeing your mother or father's picture in the news with a story about their arrest.
-Some children deal with the pain by pretending they don't care.
+A child with a parent in jail or prison can feel stigmatized, even when they know other people with family members who are incarcerated.
+Imagine the shame and embarrassment of seeing your mother or father’s picture in the news with a story about their arrest.
+The child may deal with the pain by pretending they don’t care.

 • ANGER